GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 ## Why did I choose Regina?

 I chose Regina because she seemed very different from me.
 I wanted to see things from a different point of view.
+But I also chose her because she reminds me of my grandparents, which also struggle with new technologies, and it would make helping her more enjoyable.

 ## Opportunities for Improving the UI
 The biggest opportunities for improvement that I saw after doing the sketches and protypes, are: